dgryski/go-perfbook/performance.md

 ## cgo
 * Performance characteristics of cgo calls
-* Tricks to reduce the costs
+* Tricks to reduce the costs: batching
-* Passing pointers between Go and C
+* Rules on passing pointers between Go and C
 * syso files

 ## Assembly